top of page

 I use a heart-centered approach to facilitate a sense of freedom and compassion for all that is inside you.
 I’m a Level 3 IFS practitioner, practicing therapy through the Center for Mindful Psychotherapy.
 I’m also a Professor in the Department of Humanities and Social Sciences at University of California San Francisco where I lead research on IFS.
 IFS is a method for going inward and getting to know and welcome all parts of you.
 Every one of us is trying in the best way we know how, under the conditions in which we find ourselves, toward a positive purpose.
 To flourish.
 We all have a creative power within us that knows how to heal and that cannot be damaged.
 I help you connect with that power inside yourself.

-I also offer 2-hour intensive IFS sessions.
-These sessions provide space to deepen into knowing and healing parts that have difficulty being approached in the standard one hour of psychotherapy.
+These sessions provide space to deepen into unraveling inner knots and unburdening parts that have difficulty being approached in the standard one hour of psychotherapy.

 Other IFS Offerings